mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 ## Run codemods

 The `preset-safe` codemod will automatically adjust the bulk of your code to account for breaking changes in v7.
-You can run `v7.0.0/pickers/preset-safe` targeting only Date and Time Pickers or `v7.0.0/preset-safe` to target Data Grid as well.
+You can run `v7.0.0/pickers/preset-safe` targeting only Date and Time Pickers or `v7.0.0/preset-safe` to target other MUI X components like the Data Grid as well.

 You can either run it on a specific file, folder, or your entire codebase when choosing the `<path>` argument.